theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 To save any changes made in the **Settings** menu, click **[Save]**.

 {: .box-note }
-**Note:** The changes are activated when restarting the yunIO server.
+**Note:** All server setting changes require a yunIO service restart.
+All Swagger/OpenAPI definitions must be updated manually on server settings change by saving the service once more.

 ![Server-Settings](/img/content/yunio/Server-settings.png){:class="img-responsive" }